WindyBanana/launcify/README.md

 **Transform your idea into a production-ready project**

 Interactive project template generator with feature toggles.
-Pick your services, customize your stack, and get a fully configured Next.js project ready to launch.
-Automates setup where CLIs exist (Vercel, Convex, Axiom), provides guided config for the rest (Clerk, Linear).
+Pick your services, customize your stack, and get a fully configured Next.js project ready to launch. **Fully automates** Vercel, Convex, Clerk (via Svix API), and Axiom setup.
+Provides guided config for Linear (GraphQL API).

 ---